-The Israeli Dive Federation’s certifications are respected and recognized worldwide.
+The Israeli Diving Federation certifications are respected and recognized worldwide.
 The Training Department of TIDF develops new training materials for all levels of diving.
 The Israeli Dive Federation is invests much resources in SCUBA diving activities for teenage divers, including at-risk teenagers.

 In 2001, the Federation of Underwater Sports was created within the framework of TIDF.
 The Federation is involved with various sports such as aquathlon (underwater wrestling), underwater swimming, orienteering, underwater hockey and more.
 The Federations’ athletes, mostly teenagers, participate in international competitions, reaping considerable achievements.